emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ![users_role](./assets/users_role.png)

-Click the **Confirm** button to generate the user account.
+Click the **Confirm** button to create the user account.
 For further user management, such as editing user information, updating passwords, or deleting users, you can easily access these options by clicking **Edit** button at the end of the user row.

 ### Blacklist